AFC Asian Cup: Teams reaching the top four

 First four edition of competition only had four or five teams and played in one single group.
 Since 1972, the final tournament has introduced the knockout stage.
 Since 2019, no third place play-off has been played; from 2023, losing semi-finalists are ranked by the AFC based on goal difference in the semi-finals.

-Bold text denotes team was host country.
+Bold text denotes the team was representing the host country.